 “Marketing and Development Tool: Creating higher-level system models for efficient calculation of KPIs”

-The project is addressing the challenges of document-bases isolated optimization with a model-based systems engineering (MBSE) as a solving approach for multi-model and multi-material systems.
-Three work packages will be included which will comprise the definition of the requirements and preliminary concepts, the set up of the process and system model, as well as the demonstration of the procedure with a case-study of a battery housing.
+The project is addressing the challenges of document-based isolated optimization with model-based systems engineering (MBSE) as a solving approach for designing multi-material systems.
+Three work packages will be included which will comprise the definition of the requirements and preliminary concepts, the set-up of the process and system model, as well as the demonstration of the procedure with a case-study of a battery housing.
 The project will conclude with the presentation and the discussion of results of suitable aspects for further investigation and will provide a system model for the battery housings.
-The Benefits of a model-based approach will conclusively be shown.
+The benefits of a model-based approach will conclusively be shown.

-The project will foreseeably kick of in the beginning of 2020 and has a duration of 6 months.
+The project will foreseeably kick off in the beginning of 2020 and has a duration of 6 months.

 Harmonized data acquisition of SMC-properties

-The project concluded from one of the AZL Workgroups “High-Performance SMC” in which the AZL, IKV and the AZL Partner Network, who was involved in the meetings, saw the need for a data base for SMC materials.
+The project concluded from the AZL Workgroup “High-Performance SMC” in which the AZL is aiming for providing a structural approach for providing engineering data for SMC.
 The process is now being extended into a Joint Partner Project, which is open to join, and which will test, adapt and further develop the data, material properties and characterization methodology.

-The 6-month project will kick of mid-January and is open to join.
+The 6-month project will kick of in the beginning of 2020 and is open to join.

 For more information regarding our projects please contact us directly: